GLACIER’S NATIVE AMERICA SPEAKS PROGRAM

 The Native America Speaks program is the longest running Indigenous people’s speakers series in the National Park Service system.
-Now in its 35th year, this inspiring program provides visitors with connections to the history, culture, and language of Glacier National Park’s first people.
+This inspiring program began in 1982 and provides visitors with connections to the history, culture, and language of Glacier National Park’s first people.

 Through this sacred connection to Glacier National Park, the Glacier Conservancy has devoted their efforts to building lasting relationships and preserving the traditions, language, and land of the Blackfeet, Salish, Pend d’Oreille and Kootenai peoples.

 The Blackfeet Nation’s Historical Relationship with Glacier

-The Blackfeet Nation were the keepers of nearly 28 million acres of land stretching from the Northern Great Plains, to regions of southern Canada and are composed of four closely related tribes, the Blackfeet, Salish, Kootenai, and Pend d’Oreille.
+The Blackfeet Nation were the keepers of nearly 28 million acres of land stretching from the Northern Great Plains to regions of southern Canada.
 These Great Plains Indians were known as nomadic hunter-gatherers, living in tipis and based their livelihood off of hunting buffalo and gathering other natural resources provided by Glacier’s eastern mountains.

 Due to interference from the U.S. government, the Blackfeet Indians were left with a gradually shrinking territory and the disappearance of their once abundant supply of bison left them without their primary food and materials source.
 Forcibly confined from their nomadic lifestyle, they were left impoverished.
 In 1888, under these conditions the Blackfeet signed an agreement that ultimately granted the Blackfeet Nation their present-day reservation for sole use of the Blackfeet Nation.
 The Blackfeet Reservation sits along the eastern edge of Glacier National Park, covering nearly 1.5 million acres of rolling plains and Rocky Mountain Front.
 For more information about Glacier National Park from the perspective of the Blackfeet Tribe, you can book a guided tour with Sun Tours.